This section contains notices about Trinity College.

 The Office of the Independent Adjudicator for Higher Education, has a website which contains information and contact details.

-Information on all matters concerning accommodation should be found in the handbook below.
+Information on all matters concerning accommodation can be found in the handbook below.

 The new College Statutes (passed by the Governing Body in 2003 and now approved by the Queen in Council) are available here in PDF format.
 They can also be found further down the page as webpages.